In the spring and summer of 2014 we fulfilled a family dream to thru-hike the Appalachian Trail together. Our children were 15, 13 and 11.

 To share the story of our family thru-hike and to help us fund it, we produced a video series while hiking called: Beyond our Boundaries: A Family Adventure on the Appalachian Trail.

 This video series is now available for free on You Tube.
-A new episode is released each week.

 I wrote a few posts during the hike and occasionally I write about the trail.
 All the posts on my blog related to our Appalachian Trail thru-hike can be found here.

 I am publishing my trail journals and photos from each day of our hike at Outsideways.

 July 2, ATC Headquarters in Harper's Ferry, WV

 In April 2014, the Portland Press Herald published that: